Transition to the Responsive User Interface

 • If you choose My Learning Page, you should update the page using Edit My Learning to add or remove sidebar components and channels for the desired experience and if using the HTML block, make any changes to the HTML desired.

-• If you choose a Learning Path, you must first set up at least one Learning Path to designate or multiples if you want to have different paths by position group or organization level.
+• If you choose a Learning Path, you must first set up at least one Learning Path to designate or use multiples if you want to have different paths by position group or organization level.

 Compare the Classic and Responsive UI Features